FudaWiki/fudawiki-files/hanafuda/video-games/android-ios/hanafuda-yaku-narabe.md

 * 2 bonus cards - yaku score ×3
 * 3 bonus cards - yaku score ×4
 * 4 bonus cards - yaku score ×5

+> All yaku in the same row as the monthly bonus card(s) get the multiplier, regardless of whether the bonus card contributes to the yaku or not.
+{.is-info}

 # Yaku
 The Bright-only yaku are mutually exclusive, but other than that, all yaku **stack**: the player scores for all the yaku in a completed row of cards.